JonasRieger/ldaPrototype/README.md

   n = 5, K = 12, alpha = 0.1, eta = 0.1, compute.log.likelihood = TRUE,
   burnin = 5, num.iterations = 20, seeds = 1:5)
 ```
-#### Step 2: Merging the Topic Matrices of the Replications
+#### Step 2: Merging Topic Matrices of Replications
-The topic matrices of all replications are merged and reduced to the vocabulary given in vocab.
+The topic matrices of all replications are merged and reduced to the vocabulary given in ``vocab``.
 By default the vocabulary of the first topic matrix is used as a simplification of the case that all LDAs contain the same vocabulary set.
 ```{R}
 topics = mergeTopics(reps, vocab = reuters_vocab)
 ```